These Jelly Filled Peanut Butter Cookies are a nostalgic combination of flavors that taste fantastic!

 - Cool the cookies completely, then add about one teaspoon of jam into each indentation.

-- You can use a stand mixer like KitchenAid to make these cookies if you prefer this over a hand mixer.
+- You can use a stand mixer instead of a hand-held mixer if you prefer

 - Super important to read the whole recipe before you begin